 Modern Art: For a change of pace, grab a copy of Modern Art, a strategy bidding game centered on making your fortune with fine art from the masters…or, well, the unknown masters of modern art.

-Love Letter: A quick game of strategy, bluffing, and romance galore, Love Letter makes for a great ice-breaker, kid-pleaser, or quick succession game for a rotating game night.
+Love Letter: A quick game of strategy, bluffing, and romance galore, Love Letter makes for a great ice-breaker, kid-pleaser, or quick filler game for a rotating game night.

 The Quacks of Quedlinburg: Travel back in time to the Medieval world of Quedlinburg where you and your fellow players become snake oil salespersons with an undying thirst for fortune.
 The amazingly fun, witty game is perfect for players 10 and up.